drmathias/developmomentum/src/input/blog/building_a_web_farm_with_docker_and_raspberry_pi.md

 ### Running MariaDB with Docker

 By using the image for MariaDB linked above, we can configure a SQL server to run in a container on one of our Pi boards.
-It is possible to specify configuration parameters in the Docker ```run``` command though I find using the YAML syntax of Docker Compose more convenient.
+It is possible to specify configuration parameters in the Docker `run` command though I find using the YAML syntax of Docker Compose more convenient.
 I suggest you create this Docker Compose file and commit it to a Git repo, so that you can easily version control it and clone it on to your Pi to build.

+<?# highlight yaml ?>

 ```yaml
 version: "3"